 Hoover 8.
 They might ask a friend or family member to contact you for them.
 You might be curious.
 You might want to not look rude by not replying to their family or friends.

 Again tricks, lies and manipulation, no reaction, no contact.
-Best is no response if you do respond, keep it single.
+Best is no response if you do respond, keep it simple.
 “O.k.”
 Or “thanks.”
 Don’t tell them anything about you as that information shall be fed straight back to the narcissist.

 Hoover 9.
 Calling you up to say they’re moving away, would like to see you one last time before they leave, so you meet for a coffee.
 You’d like closure, and it’s another trick.